EI2030/Low-power-E-Paper-OS/motherboard.md

 https://en.wikipedia.org/wiki/Small_Form_Factor_Special_Interest_Group

-"FemtoTX" (fTX) could be used for tablets and laptops, whereas "AttoTX" (aTX) could be for cell phones, or at least small enough to be in a keycard or usb drive.
+"FemtoTX" (fTX) could be used for tablets and laptops, whereas "AttoTX" (aTX) could be for cell phones, and least small enough to be in a RSA, keycards and usb drives.
 Though there could be an overlap so that attoTX can also fit on a femtoTX mounting holes (similar to mini-ITX fitting on 4 of 9 Micro holes.

 micro	μ	10−6	0.000001	1873